All White Look for Ruth E. Carter Costume Designer Blog Post

 Pier One Black Panther headpiece created by Ruth E. Carter

-Black Panther headpiece made from Pier One placemat by Ruth E. Carter.
+The Black Panther headpiece was made from a Pier One placemat by Ruth E. Carter.
 Image credit: Marvel Studios

-The 58-year old spent six months extensively researching Africa’s ancient customs.
-She dispatched shoppers to Ghana and South Africa to find real artifacts, textiles, and jewelry to use as prototypes for the Wakandan clothing and trinkets.
+The 58-year-old spent six months extensively researching Africa’s ancient customs.
+She dispatched shoppers to Ghana and South Africa to find authentic artifacts, textiles, and jewelry to use as prototypes for the Wakandan clothing and trinkets.

 The Dora Milaje from the movie, Black Panther

-T’Challa and the royal family, protected by the Dora Milaje, Wakanda’s all-female super-elite bodyguards led by Okoye (Danai Guirira).
-Side note: All The actresses who played the Dora Milaje had to agree to shave their heads.
+T’Challa and the royal family are protected by the Dora Milaje, Wakanda’s all-female super-elite bodyguards led by Okoye (Danai Guirira).
+Side note: All the actresses who played the Dora Milaje had to agree to shave their heads.

-The costumes, hair, and makeup in Marvel’s Black Panther are a celebration of black culture and heritage.
+The costumes, hair, and makeup in Marvel’s Black Panther celebrate black culture and heritage.
 One of the inspirations for Nakia’s character was Harriet Tubman.
-A lot of people don’t know she was a secret agent; after she traveled North via the Underground Railroad, she was in the military and worked as a Union spy.
+Many people don’t know she was a secret agent; after she traveled North via the Underground Railroad, she was in the military and worked as a Union spy.

 Angela Bassett, I 2018 Black Panther movie, as Queen Ramonda

-For her role as Queen Ramonda, Angela Bassett wore a custom wig, made up of 120 pieces of hair that were rolled and handmade into multiple dreadlocks.
+For her role as Queen Ramonda, Angela Bassett wore a custom wig made of 120 pieces of hair rolled and handmade into multiple dreadlocks.

-Costume designer, Carter cites the clothes of the African tribes the Masai, the Himba, the Dagon, the Basotho, the Tuareg, the Turkana, the Xhosa, the Zulu, the Suma, and the Dinka as an influence on Wakenda clothing.
+Costume designer Carter cites the clothes of the African tribes the Masai, the Himba, the Dagon, the Basotho, the Tuareg, the Turkana, the Xhosa, the Zulu, the Suma, and the Dinka as influences on Wakenda clothing.
 Carter also studies the works of contemporary fashion designers Issey Miyake, Yves Saint-Laurent, and Donna Karan.

 Black Panther wardrobe costumes; Ruth E. Carter Afrocentric costumes from Black Panther

-Black Panther characters, Nakia (Lupita Nyong’o) and Shuri (Letitia Wright) clad in gorgeous warrior gear and beautiful makeup.
+Black Panther characters Nakia (Lupita Nyong’o) and Shuri (Letitia Wright) are clad in gorgeous warrior gear and makeup.

-Over 1500 costumes for Black Panther, Carter oversaw teams in Atlanta, Los Angeles, as well as shoppers in Africa.
+Carter oversaw teams in Atlanta and Los Angeles and shoppers in Africa, and she oversaw over 1500 costumes for Black Panther.
 Here’s a glimpse of the magnitude of her Atlanta headquarters.
-The cost to produce the movie, Black Panther, a staggering $200 million.
-I wonder how much was devoted to costume design?
+The cost to produce the movie Black Panther was a staggering $200 million.
+I wonder how much was devoted to costume design.

 The Black Panther Costuming workroom in Atlanta, run by Ruth E. Carter